 Here “uid” and “gid” are what we determined earlier by running commands in the terminal window.

-Just add this option for EXT4 partitions :
+Just add this option for EXT4 or Btrfs partitions :

 Step 6: Press “OK” to save and then restart your computer.
-After the restart, you would be able to store and run your VMs and Steam games from this mounter partition.
+After the restart, you would be able to store and run your VMs and Steam games from this mounted partition.